 - provide adequate post-operative care

-Causation relates to the necessity to show that a breach of the duty of care was responsible for the patient's current condition.
-There are many instances where negligence has been proved however the patient is in no worse condition than they would have been had there been no breach of the duty of care.
-As an example there have been cases where treatment has been carried out on a terminally ill patient in the hope of reversing the condition which failed due to negligence.
-In order to claim damages it is necessary to show on balance of probabilities that the treatment would have succeeded had it been carried out diligently and that the patient would have recovered which is a very difficult task bearing in mind that the patient was already very ill when the failed negligent treatment started.
+Causation relates to the need to show that a breach of the duty of care was behind the patient's current condition.
+There are many cases where negligence has been proved but, the patient is in no worse condition than they would have been had there been no breach of the duty of care.
+For example, there have been cases where treatment has been carried out on a terminally ill patient in the hope of reversing the illness which failed due to negligence.
+In order to claim damages, a medical negligence solicitor needs to show on balance that care would have succeeded had it been done diligently and that the patient would have improved which is very hard bearing in mind that the patient was already very ill when the failed negligent care started.

 This website is not intended for viewing or consideration by residents of Queensland (QLD).
 Legislation prohibits the advertising of